 For information about any of our programs, application, or any of our other student services please contact us:

 Most parents are aware of the importance of good academic habits.
 Successful students will attend classes, study, complete assignments and get good grades.
-Here are a few things to know about academic life at MTI.
+Here are a few things to know about academic life at Mitchell Tech.

 Mitchell Technical Institute uses the four-point grading system.
 Grade points are awarded as follows: A = 4.0, B = 3.0, C = 2.0, D = 1.0, F = 0.0.
-To calculate the grade point average or GPA, the grade points for the assigned grade in each course are multiplied by the number of attempted credit hours for the course.
-This product is the honors points for the course.
-The total honor points for the grades earned in a semester are then divided by the total attempted credits for the same semester.
+To calculate the grade point average or GPA, the grade points for the assigned grade in each course are multiplied by the number of attempted GPA hours for the course.
+This product is the GPA points for the course.
+The total GPA points for the grades earned in a semester are then divided by the total attempted credits (GPA hours) for the same semester.
 This result is the GPA.
 Find a handy GPA calculator here.

 The President’s List will be published at the end of each semester.
 The President’s List is used to give recognition to outstanding full-time students who earn a GPA of 3.5 or higher.

-To earn an Honors Designation at graduation, the student must earn a minimum cumulative GPA.
+To earn an Honors Designation at graduation, the student must be an AAS candidate and earn a minimum cumulative GPA calculated from all coursework at Mitchell Tech.
 High Honors are awarded to those with a cumulative GPA of 3.75 or higher.
 Honors are awarded to those students with a cumulative GPA of 3.50 - 3.74.
+Honors are not calculated per individual program.

 Students with Disabilities